Sovereign-Labs/sovereign-sdk/README.md

 Similarly, teams building DA layers shouldn't need to worry about what kinds of state transitions will be built using their chain.
 All they need to do is implement the DA layer interface, and they're automatically compatible with all state transition functions.

-The code for the Sovereign SDK lives in the [sdk](./sdk/) folder.
-For a technical description of the SDK, we recommend the overview
+The code for Sovereign Core lives in the [core](./core/) folder.
+For a technical description of the Core interfaces, we recommend the overview
-[here](./sdk/specs/overview.md).
+[here](./core/specs/overview.md).
 If you want a less technical introduction, see this [blog post](https://mirror.xyz/sovlabs.eth/pZl5kAtNIRQiKAjuFvDOQCmFIamGnf0oul3as_DhqGA).

 ### The Sovereign Module System: a Tool for Implementing State Transition Functions

-While the Sovereign SDK defines a powerful set of abstractions, it's unopinionated about how a State Transition Function should actually work.
-As far as the SDK is concerned, your state machine might have nothing to do with classic "blockchain" financial applications - so it has no built in notion of "state", accounts, tokens, and the like.
-This means that the SDK on its own can't offer a "batteries included" development experience.
+While Sovereign Core defines a powerful set of abstractions, it's unopinionated about how a State Transition Function should actually work.
+As far as the Core interfaces is concerned, your state machine might have nothing to do with classic "blockchain" financial applications - so it has no built in notion of "state", accounts, tokens, and the like.
+This means that the Core package on its own can't offer a
+"batteries included" development experience.
 But one of our goals at Sovereign is to make developing a rollup as easy as deploying a smart contract.
 So, we've built out an additional set of tools for defining your state transition function called the Sovereign Module System.